ajlineb/React-Weather/README.md

 # React-Weather

-Application for displaying current weather useing components, will show a seven day forcast and much more!
+Application for displaying current weather using components, will show a seven day forcast and much more!